nipy/nitime/doc/examples/resting_state_fmri.rst

 the computation of the coherence.
 The :attr:`C.coherence` attribute is an :class:`ndarray` of dimensions $n_{ROI}$ by $n_{ROI}$ by
 $n_{frequencies}$.
-Since the fMRI BOLD data contains data in frequencies which are not physilogically relevant (presumably due to machine noise and fluctuations in physilogical measures unrelated to neural activity), we focus our analysis on a band of frequencies between 0.02 and 0.15 Hz.
+Since the fMRI BOLD data contains data in frequencies which are not physiologically relevant (presumably due to machine noise and fluctuations in physiological measures unrelated to neural activity), we focus our analysis on a band of frequencies between 0.02 and 0.15 Hz.
 This is easily achieved by determining the values of the indices in :attr:`C.frequencies` and using those indices in accessing the data in :attr:`C.coherence`.
 The coherence